tserkov/vue-twitch-player/README.md

 # vue-twitch-player [![license](https://img.shields.io/github/license/tserkov/vue-twitch-player.svg)]()
 A Vue component for embedding a Twitch player.
 See component for all available properties.

+[Vue-plugin-load-script](https://github.com/tserkov/vue-plugin-load-script) is a dependency, since the Twitch Player API needs to be included from Twitch's servers.

 ## Install

 ``` bash